jatinkumar762/Coding-Interview-Questions/Graphs/Medium/TopologicalSortAlgorithm.md

 #### Use Cases:

-Topological sorting is useful in scenarios like **task scheduling**, **resolving dependencies in build systems**, and **ordering of steps in a workflow where certain tasks must be completed before others**.
+Topological sorting is useful in scenarios like **task scheduling**, **resolving dependencies in build systems**, and **ordering of steps in a workflow** where certain tasks must be completed before others.

 #### Approach-1 Using DFS